 One of my favorite brands, Audio Technica, produces besides headphones and turntables, high-end microphones as well.
-One of their most popular studio quality mics is the AT2020 USB.
-But it is slightly behind on sound and performance compare to our pick AT2035.
+One of their most popular studio-quality mics is the AT2020 USB.
+But it is slightly behind on sound and performance compared to our pick AT2035.

 The AT2035 by Audio Technica is a large-diaphragm condenser microphone that offers smooth and natural sound.
-As well, the cardioid polar pattern that reduces the ambient sounds from sides and rear while improving the isolation of the desired sound source.
+As well, the cardioid polar pattern reduces the ambient sounds from the sides and rear while improving the isolation of the desired sound source.
 You can record great vocals and at some level acoustic guitars or other stringed instruments.
-In total it is producing a very natural and detailed sound.
+In total it produces a very natural and detailed sound.

 It’s a bit louder than RODE NT1-A, but the 12dB self-noise level won’t be heard in your recordings.
 The AT2035 features a 10dB pad and an 80Hz high-pass filter that you can switch on whenever you desire.

 Conclusion: With a beautiful appearance that refers to a studio recording microphone, it has collected some excellent reviews.
-Users praise it’s sound, durability, and the sweet price tag.
+Users praise its sound, durability, and sweet price tag.
 AT2035 comes with a shock mount, pop filter, and a 10ft.
 XLR cable to connect and record from day one.

 Musicians who use it: Dimitri Vegas & Like Mike, Boyinaband